Find the Perfect Floating Medium Substitute: Cheap Flow Solutions

 If you’re using acrylic paints, you can try more acrylic paints to the mixture to make them more runny.
 The alternative is to add water to thin them out and create a similar effect to floating medium.
 This is a cheap and easily accessible option that can work well for many artists.

 Be aware that using too much acrylic paint and water can affect the paint’s viscosity and make it harder to control.
-It can also dilute the color and affect the shades and highlights you’re trying to achieve.
-It can also increase the chances of the dried paint cracking and peeling off the canvas.

 Instead of extra acrylic paint and water, use Acrylic Flow Medium or blending gel for acrylic paints.